Budget Caps

 Per-service cost breakdown

-Two reserved buckets surface alongside service names:
+Two reserved buckets appear alongside service names:

 Edge cases: